seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSPublisher_examples/Readme.md

 That means that the user should be mostly interested on the code related  to the activity, which can be found under *smartsoft/src*.
 There you we can find for this example the header file (*smartsoft/src/Joy_nodeActivity.hh*) and the source file (*smartsoft/src/Joy_nodeActivity.cc*).

-To protect the shared data and avoid conflicts from being simultaneously accessed by different threads we recomment the use of the [C++ library mutex](http://www.cplusplus.com/reference/mutex/mutex/).
+To protect the shared data and avoid conflicts from being simultaneously accessed by different threads we recommend the use of the [C++ library mutex](http://www.cplusplus.com/reference/mutex/mutex/).
 We will also need a public variable *joy_OutDataObject* to hold the data information (type *ROSCommon_msgs::Sensor_msgs_Joy* ) got by the input port.
 That means for the header file:

 ![Activity Header Code](Screenshots/07-activity_header_code.png)